GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/modules.rst

 File access
 -----------

-daScript provides machinery to specify custom file access and module name resolution.
+Daslang provides machinery to specify custom file access and module name resolution.

 Default file access is implemented with the ``FsFileAccess`` class.